corybuecker/ruby-native-statistics/README.md

 ## Found a bug?
 Need a function?

-If you found a bug or would need a particulr function, please let me know!
+If you found a bug or need a particular function, please let me know!
 I work on this gem in my spare time, mainly for learning purposes.
 Feel free to open a PR or a Github issue and I'll take a look as soon as possible.

 ## Usage